Ontario Mortgage Rates

 The answer is that it depends on the lender.
 Mortgage lenders concentrate their efforts on certain areas.
 For example, some B-lenders might focus only on originating new mortgages which they can then bundle and pool into mortgage-backed securities (MBS), which they then sell off to investors.
 As their business is in originations, lenders that focus on mortgage originations might want to have competitive new purchase mortgage rates, while their refinance mortgage rates are less of a priority.

 The opposite can also be true, where some lenders want to direct their attention on refinancing rather than new purchases.
-For example, MCAP's refinance mortgage rates were 0.05% lower than their new purchase rates in July 2021.
-Other lenders might have their refinance rates being the same as their new purchase rates, such as Scotiabank.
+Other lenders might have their refinance rates being the same as their new purchase rates.

 One might even speculate that some lenders purposely have higher refinancing rates to discourage borrowers from refinancing at a lower rate, or to make up and partially offset losses from lower mortgage interest payments should a borrower refinance.